 - 16. The Award Assessment section of the student support guidance sets out the minimum criteria, maximum rates and minimum contribution scales that a college must apply in allocating bursary funds.
 In recognising that the bursary fund is cash-limited, colleges may have to exercise discretion to target support to meet local priorities and the needs of their students. - 17.
 We expect colleges to award students their full calculated bursary award.
-The pre-2015 policy, which allowed colleges to vary awards to students, reducing the award to 80% of the calculated total, no longer applies. - 18.
-The overall bursary rate for AY 2021-22 is an increased annual award of £4,667.65 being split over 43 weeks, giving a new maximum weekly award of £108.55 (increase based on 1.9% inflation rate). - 19.
-Colleges are required to assess 18 and 19 year old students at the start of their courses for bursary, unless it is better for their household income to be
+The pre-2015 policy, which allowed colleges to vary awards to students, reducing the award to 80% of the calculated total, no longer applies. - The overall bursary rate for AY 2022-23 is an increased award of £4,859.00 being split over 43 weeks, giving a new maximum weekly award of £113.00 (based on 4.1% cost of living increase.) - 19.
+Colleges are required to assess 18 and 19 year old students at the start of their courses for bursary, unless it is better for their household income to be awarded an Education Maintenance Allowance (EMA).

-- awarded an Education Maintenance Allowance (EMA). - 20.
-Colleges can choose to hold bursary funds in a separate bank account but this is not a condition of grant.
+- 20. Colleges can choose to hold bursary funds in a separate bank account but this is not a condition of grant.
 There is no requirement to apply any interest earned on these funds to the fund balance. - 21.
 Colleges should have in place systems which minimise incorrect payments of bursary funds.
 However, where there has been overpayment for any reason and funds are recovered, these should be credited to the fund balance at the time of recovery.
 The administrative costs of recovering these funds, in line with other administrative costs relating to SFC student support funds, should be met from core college funds. - 22.
 Colleges should monitor their spend on study costs.
-Normally, we would expect colleges' overall spend on study costs to be in line with the sector average of around 5% of the overall student support budget.
+Pre-pandemic, colleges' overall spend on study costs was usually in line with the sector average of around 5% of the overall student support budget.
 However, we are conscious that priorities on spend have changed due to COVID-19.
 Colleges have used student support funds to provide additional items to students, including ICT equipment to engage in online learning, additional PPE to comply with health and safety/COVID-19 regulations, and other items which had previously not been funded through student support budgets.
-We recognise that this has increased the proportion of student support spent on study costs.
+This has increased colleges' proportion of student support spent on study costs.